 Prior to the start of human clinical studies for a new drug or biological product in the United States, pre-clinical laboratory and animal tests are often performed under the FDA's Good Laboratory Practices regulations.
 The Sponsor must submit the results of the pre-clinical tests, together with manufacturing information, analytical data, any available clinical data and literature and a proposed clinical protocol to the FDA as part of the Investigational New Drug ("IND") application.
 Similar filings are required in other countries.
 The amount of data that must be supplied in the IND depends on the phase of the study.
 Phase 1 studies typically require less data than larger Phase 3 studies.
 A clinical plan must be submitted to the FDA prior to commencement of a clinical trial.
-If the FDA has concerns about the clinical practice and regular reporting of study progress and any adverse experiences is required.
+If the FDA has concerns about the clinical plan or the safety of the proposed study, they may suspend or terminate the study at any time.
+Studies must be conducted in accordance with good clinical practice and regular reporting of study progress and any adverse experiences is required.
 Studies are also subject to review by independent institutional review boards responsible for overseeing studies at particular investigator sites and protecting human research study subjects.
 An independent institutional review board may also suspend or terminate a study once initiated.
 Accordingly, submission of an IND does not guarantee approval by the FDA allowing clinical trials to begin, or, once begun, that issues will not arise that could cause the trial to be suspended or terminated.